Endriyas/endriyas/README.md

 ### About Me 🙎‍♂️

-- 👀 I am Endriyas, working as an Lead Software Developer at CodeLight Software Engineering
+- 👀 I am Endriyas, working as Lead Software Developer at CodeLight Software Engineering
 - 💻 I’m a full stack developer [Vue, Hasura, Express, Postgres]
 - 🎓 I graduated in 2019 from AASTU, Addis Ababa (BSc, SE) with a CGPA of 3.96
 - 🌱 I’m currently learning Vue3 & Cloud(AWS)